-Transportable attenuators are used to protect workers setting up and removing traffic control devices.
-Per Standard Specification 1-10.3(2)C:

-On 45+ mph multilane roadways, a transportable attenuator (in arrow mode) blocks any lane being closed/reopened to protect workers installing and removing devices.
+Per Standard Specification 1-10.3(2)C, on 45+ mph multilane roadways, a transportable attenuator (in arrow mode) blocks any lane being closed/reopened to protect workers installing and removing devices.
+Per M54-44 Manual Appendix 3, it is required for WSDOT Maintenance personnel as well.

 This applies to the 1st lane closure as well as the 4th lane closure-it doesn't matter.
 Only the driver is permitted in this blocking transportable attenuator; workers are prohibited.
 The traffic control work crew can either be "on-foot" on the pavement, in a traffic control vehicle, or a second transportable attenuator (as shown in photo below).